Mediation for Special Education

 If you are disputing a proposed school placement for your child, you should know that requesting mediation at the right time can freeze the current school placement of your child while you resolve this conflict with the school.

-In order for this to happen, you must request mediation within 10 days of the Individualized Education Plan (IEP) meeting where this change in placement was recommended by the school district.
+For this to happen, you must request mediation within 10 days of the Individualized Education Plan (IEP) meeting where this change in placement was recommended by the school district.
 You should also know that if there are other issues in your child’s most recent IEP that you want to prevent from going into effect, you should also request mediation within 10 days.

 Preventing the new IEP from going into effect by filing for mediation is called invoking “stay put.”
 Learn more about Going to mediation.